StolenCheese/stolencheese.github.io/content/projects/armere.md

 +++

-All of my hobby projects up until 2022 in one big bundle.
-This was my main indroduction to large codebase, and to this day I think it went pretty well all things considered, and certainly taught me a huge amount about organisation, making code that I can actually read, got me to start using vscode, and how to use git (or at least the github desktop app).
+All of my hobby projects up until 2022 in one big bundle. <!-- more --> This was my main indroduction to large codebase, and to this day I think it went pretty well all things considered, and certainly taught me a huge amount about organisation, making code that I can actually read, got me to start using vscode, and how to use git (or at least the github desktop app).